Luis Suárez: Media and sponsorship

+Business ventures

+In March 2025, Suárez and teammate Lionel Messi started a new football club project, Deportivo LSM.
+The new team will focus on football training.

 Personal life

 Suárez was born in Salto, Uruguay to Sandra Diaz and Rodolfo Suárez, the fourth of seven boys.
-His older brother, Paolo Suárez, is a retired professional footballer, who last played for Isidro Metapán in El Salvador.
+His older brother, Paolo Suárez, is a Uruguayan-Salvadoran retired professional footballer, who last played for Isidro Metapán in El Salvador.

 Suárez moved with his family to Montevideo when he was seven, and his parents separated when he was nine.
 In Montevideo, he developed his football skills on the streets, while also taking up work as a street sweeper at the age of 15.
+In 1998, aged 11 he appeared as a contestant on children's game show Aventujuegos, with his team winning: his episode was brought up in a 2011 episode of chat show Noche de Locura and he was surprised the footage had been kept.

 The contrast between his life in Europe and the poverty he left behind has been cited as contributing to his periodic aggression on the field, as well as being a possible explanation for the more forgiving attitudes of the Uruguayan public and press towards such cases, compared to Europe.
 Besides his native tongue, Suárez is able to speak Dutch and English.

 Suárez is of mixed race and has a black grandfather.
 The matter of ethnicity was raised in reporting on the Patrice Evra incident, where use by his grandmother, Lila Piriz, of "mi negrito" as a sobriquet has been offered to explain Suárez's repeated use of "negro" over the two-minute altercation; the FA judged his evidence unreliable, issuing him an eight-match ban.
 His mother also supported the claim Suárez made that using the word was not racist in Uruguay.
 She said it was "normal", and that it was "a word people use with their friends.
 It's like calling someone fat, thin or whatever."